-On behalf of our faculty and program coordinators, I welcome you to the Department of Instruction.
+On behalf of our faculty and program coordinators, I welcome you to the Department of Academic Affairs.
 This department is proud to offer a broad range of courses, endorsements, certificates and degrees for academic credit that are delivered at times, in places, and using formats that meet the needs of a diverse student population.
 Additionally, the department monitors the academic integrity of instructional programs; ensures the college’s compliance with accreditation requirements; and creates the institution’s course catalogs and schedules.

 Qualified, dedicated faculty implement a rigorous, place-based curriculum that prepares graduates to be successful in their future endeavors, whether they enter the workforce or continue their education at a four-year institution.
 Various coordinators form the critical support framework to several programs as they work with both, students and adjunct instructors, to create enriching learning experiences.
 The infusion of Iñupiaq cultural values, traditions, worldview, and histories into all aspects of the curriculum, shape each instructional environment to be relevant to the student body it serves.